 - Copper: Corrosion-resistant steel that conducts heat very efficiently, making it a great choice for electrical wiring and industrial heat exchangers.

 - Manganese: Impact-resistant steel that’s extremely tough.
-It can be found in bulletproof cabinets, anti-drill plates and high-strength safes.
+You can find it in bulletproof cabinets, anti-drill plates and high-strength safes.

-- Molybdenum: Weldable, corrosion-resistant steel that performs under high pressure, making it well-suited for underwater construction or oil and gas pipelines.
+- Molybdenum: Weldable, corrosion-resistant steel that performs well under high pressure, making it suitable for underwater construction or oil and gas pipelines.

-- Silicon: Soft-natured steel that’s malleable and highly magnetic, and creates strong permanent magnets that are used in electrical transformers.
+- Silicon: Soft-natured steel that’s malleable and highly magnetic.
+Silicon creates strong permanent magnets power plants need for their electrical transformers.

-- Vanadium: High-impact steel that’s shock-absorbent and vibration-resistant, and often found in automotive parts like springs and shocks.
+- Vanadium: High-impact steel that’s shock-absorbent and vibration-resistant.
+Automotive parts like shocks and springs often require vanadium.

 4. Tool Steel

-Tool steels are up-front about their business: they’re used to tool manufacturing machinery.
 Tempering, the process of adding high heat, cooling quickly then heating again, creates tool steel that’s extremely hard and heat-resistant.
-They’re usually used in high-impact environments and are very abrasive.
+Tool steels are abrasive and can withstand high-impact environments.